TrainFan1804/FunWithSFML/README.md

 # Misc

-This project use the Open Sans font.
+This project use the Open Sans font. \
+I doesn't test it on Windows or MacOS so I don't know if it will work on those.